-Pressured by rival, Chevron abandons Anadarko takeover fight
+Chevron drops Anadarko takeover fight after Occidental raises bid

 Occidental said it looks forward to signing a merger agreement.
 The deal still faces antitrust reviews.

+Chevron already holds 2.3 million acres in the Permian Basin, and has vast mineral ownership there, which reduces its royalty rate.

-The company has outmaneuvered Chevron by gaining cash and allies.
-It won a $10 billion investment from Warren Buffett’s Berkshire Hathaway Inc and struck a deal with French oil giant Total SA to take most of Anadarko’s international assets, including a liquefied natural gas project in Mozambique.
+Occidental outmaneuvered Chevron by gaining cash and allies.
+It got a $10 billion investment from Warren Buffett’s Berkshire Hathaway Inc and struck a deal with French oil giant Total SA to take most of Anadarko’s international assets, including a liquefied natural gas project in Mozambique.
 Total agreed to pay $8.8 billion for the assets once the merger goes ahead.

-Reporting by Shanti S Nair in Bengaluru and Jennifer Hiller in Houston; Writing by Gary McWilliams; Editing by Sriraj Kalluvila, Saumyadeb Chakrabarty and Paul Simao
+Reporting by Shanti S Nair in Bengaluru and Jennifer Hiller in Houston; Writing by Gary McWilliams; Editing by Paul Simao and David Gregorio